|Oracle® Database Application Developer's Guide - Large Objects

 In these examples, you reconnect to the database for each demonstration to clear the

 V$MYSTAT.
-This enables you to see how the lob statistics change for the specific operation you are testing, without the potentially obscuring effect of past LOB operations within the same session.
+This allows you to see how the lob statistics change for the specific operation you are testing, without the potentially obscuring effect of past LOB operations within the same session.

 See also:Oracle Database Reference, appendix E, "Statistics Descriptions"